Jason Benetti: Chicago White Sox (2016–2023)

 Beginning with the 2016 season, Benetti replaced recently retired Hall of fame broadcaster Ken Harrelson as the television play-by-play announcer for select Chicago White Sox home and road games, where he would be paired with Steve Stone.
 In May 2017, the White Sox announced Benetti would take over full-time play-by-play duties in 2019 upon Harrelson's retirement.
-During their time together, Benetti and Stone were highly regarded by fans and were regularly ranked among the league's best broadcasting duos.
+NBC Sports described Benetti and Stone as being among the league's top broadcasting duos.

-After the 2023 season, Benetti left the White Sox, citing a disrespectful remark from the team's chief revenue and marketing officer Brooks Boyer as an example of his strained relationship with the team's front office.
+After the 2023 season, Benetti left the White Sox.
+Chicago Sun-Times columnist Jeff Agrest reported that multiple sources said a remark by chief revenue and marketing officer Brooks Boyer contributed to tensions involving Benetti and the team's front office.
 In addition, Benetti speculated that the White Sox preferred a more traditional broadcasting voice rather than his looser, playful style.

 In the first year after Benetti's departure, the White Sox booth plummeted from 6th to 30th in booth rankings conducted by Awful Announcing.

 Detroit Tigers (2024–present)

 In November 2023, Benetti was named as the principal play-by-play announcer for Detroit Tigers telecasts on Bally Sports Detroit beginning in the 2024 season.
 Benetti said one of his motivations for joining the Tigers was "finding the people who really want you for you," in contrast to his previous employer, the Chicago White Sox.
-Though he appears on Bally telecasts, Benetti is directly employed by the Tigers.
+Though he appeared on Bally telecasts, Benetti was directly employed by the Tigers.
 In Benetti's first season with the Tigers, the broadcast booth jumped from being ranked 30th the year prior to being ranked 10th in 2024 in the annual ranking conducted by Awful Announcing.

-Benetti also co-hosts the interview-style podcast Have a Seat with Tigers radio announcer Dan Dickerson.
+Benetti also co-hosted the interview-style podcast Have a Seat with Tigers radio announcer Dan Dickerson.